WordUP! Writers

 We match based on your writing interests and goals, not by GPA or awards.
 Every mentor is vetted and trained.

 Help shape the next generation of writers.
 In joining WordUP!, you have the option to work 1:1 with a young writer and offer the guidance you wish you had starting out.
-Along the way, you’ll join a community of editors, poets, storytellers, and changemakers building something that matters.

 Poetry & Prose on the Patio